 The key factor is to stop whatever repetitive movements caused the damage in the first place.
 If this is a workplace-based issue, then you will need to find alternative tasks.
 Sporting injuries are often the result of incorrect technique.
 Tennis is a great example.
 A pro coaching session that looks into detail at your strokes could help resolve problems.
 You need to wait until the current bout has cleared up before you play again.

-Cold can help in the same way it does for inflammation elsewhere.
+Cold will help in the same way it does for inflammation elsewhere.
 There is some science behind the bag of frozen peas trick – with the ice reducing muscular inflammation effectively in many cases.